 The central square of Amsterdam is located in the middle of the 13th century in the dam.
-It was known as one-third of the area of Netherlands that is below sea levels.
-To build streets, houses and lay communications to the Dutch thousands of years ago to built driven piles and dams into fragile soil.
+It was known as one-third of the area of the Netherlands that is below sea levels.
+To build streets, houses, and lay communications to the Dutch thousands of years ago to built driven piles and dams into fragile soil.
 The dam is a translation from the Dutch means “Dam”.
 Over time this square became the commercial center of Amsterdam for a long time to the stock exchange functioned are here.

 4. Royal Palace Amsterdam

 This is an official residence of the Royal dynasty of the Netherlands.
 Where all of the official events are held accession of the throne, weddings, and receptions of foreign delegations.
 This palace was erected in the 17th century for the needs of this city hall and for the court heritage, but later it was transferred to the jurisdiction of monarchs.
-This building was based on the foundation, that is turn to supported on the 13670 piles.
+This building was based on the foundation, which is in turn supported on the 13670 piles.

 Keukenhof is one of the largest garden parks in the world.
-This national flower garden park was near to Amsterdam city.
-Every year this amazing garden was open only for a couple of months on the flowering season only.
-There are thousands of varieties of Lilies, Tulips, Hyacinths, daffodils, rhododendrons and several other types of flowers that are grown here.
+This national flower garden park was near Amsterdam city.
+Every year this amazing garden was open only for a couple of months during the flowering season only.
+There are thousands of varieties of Lilies, Tulips, Hyacinths, daffodils, rhododendrons, and several other types of flowers that are grown here.
 Park alleys were decorated in all possible shades.
 There are too many tourists the Keukenhof resembled a “paradise”.
 Which is one that does not want to leave at all.

 Rijksmuseum is known as one of the most prestigious and largest museums of history and art in the Netherlands.
 This is a huge art museum that stretches along the embankment one of the canals of a whole block.
 This museum’s expositions tell about the history of Dutch art.
 This most important place was reversed for only paintings.
 Most of the museums were consist of a collection of paintings that are created in Flanders of northern and southern Netherlands.
 The Pictures of Rijksmuseum was begun to collect in the 19th century.